-Floyd is in his forty-third year of providing athletic training services for The
+Floyd is in his forty-fourth year of providing athletic training services for The

 He currently serves as Director